pomsky-lang/website/content/docs/examples/emails.md

 )
 ```

-Here's a straightforward translation into pomsky:
+Here's a straightforward translation into Pomsky:

 ```pomsky
 (